 - Brookfield Asset Management Inc. and Brookfield Property Partners L.P.
 (BPY) in BPY's $14.4 billion acquisition of the approximately 66% of common stock that it did not already own of GGP Inc. (f/k/a General Growth Properties Inc.).

-- Campbell Soup Company in its $510 million sale of Bolthouse Farms to Butterfly Equity.
+- Campbell Soup Company in its $2.2 billion sale of Campbell International, Inc.; in its $510 million sale of Bolthouse Farms and in its $300 million sale of Kelsen Group A/S.

 - Centerbridge Partners in its $1.2 billion acquisition of IPC Systems, Inc.

-- Eli Lilly and Company in its global licensing and research collaboration with, and equity investment in, Dicerna Pharmaceuticals, Inc.; and in a global licensing and research collaboration with Avidity Biosciences LLC.
+- Eli Lilly and Company in its global licensing and research collaboration with, and equity investment in, Dicerna Pharmaceuticals, Inc.; in a global licensing and research collaboration with Avidity Biosciences LLC; and in a global licensing and research collaboration with an affiliate of ImmuNext Inc.

 - First Data Corporation in its acquisition of Acculynk.